-- 1.1 Through your interactions with the public, does the community view the Mayor and Councillors as the leaders of this community? - 1.2 Do you feel Council has established a mechanism to reach out to the community and determine its wants/needs/preferences? - a.
-Are these used to guide the Council's sense of its priorities? - 1.3 Does Council actively encourage the citizens to be involved in its decision-making process?
-(Examples of practices used in Whitecourt include: Council and Policies & Priorities Committee Public Input Sessions, budget public input, round table discussions, etc.) - 1.4 To your knowledge, does the Council designate/approve internal resources (i.e., staff, budget) to ensure that its messages are being conveyed to the public? - 1.5 Do you feel Council has assessed its relationship with the community in terms of visibility, support, awareness of issues, etc.?
+Indicate on the space provid Disagree 1 (low) ded by assessing with POINTS.
+Agree 5 (high) 1.0 COMMUNITY LEADER1.1 Through your interactionCouncillors as the lead ons with the public, does the community view the Mayor and 1.2 Do you feel Council has determine its wants/nee s established a mechanism to reach out to the community and eds/preferences? a.
+Are these used to gu uide the Council's sense of its priorities? process?
+(Examples of encourage the citizens to be involved in its decision-making practices used in Whitecourt include: Council and Policies 8 Public Input Sessions, budget public input, round table es the Council designate/approve internal resources (i.e., staff its messages are being conveyed to the public?
+1.5 Do you feel Council havisibility, support, award as assessed its relationship with the community in terms of eness of issues, etc.?
+2.0 CORPORATE LEAD2.1 Are the priorities of the process?
+DERSHIP e Council established annually in order to guide the budge 2.2 Do you feel Council's d ecision-making process is clear to all of the key participants: a.
+All members of Coul ncil b.

-2.0 CORPORATE LEADERSHIP

-- 2.1 Are the priorities of the Council established annually in order to guide the budget process?

-- 2.2 Do you feel Council's decision-making process is clear to all of the key participants:

-- a.
-All members of Council

-- b.
 Management

-- c.
-Public

-- 2.3 In your opinion, is there a common perception of respect and trust between the Council and its senior management? - 2.4 Is there a corporate policy "mindset" on Council and within the ranks of senior management? (ex. capital and financial planning) - 2.5 Does Council utilize thoughtful, planned mechanisms to evaluate organizational (Council and Administration) effectiveness?

-3.0 RELATIONSHIPS

-- 3.1 Has Council met as a group to discuss its relationships and how they might be corrected or strengthened? - 3.2 Does Council assess its relationship to the Chief Administrative Officer in a planned way and on a regular basis? - 3.3 Does the Mayor accurately represent Council? - 3.4 Does the Mayor accurately represent policy decisions made by Council? - 3.5 Do relationship issues get addressed by the Council before they erupt into much larger issues?

-4.0 ROLE CLARITY

-- 4.1 Was an orientation process conducted for all members of Council following the last Council election? - 4.2 Are all members of Council and senior management reasonably clear about the role distinctions between the roles of Council, the Mayor, and the Manager? - 4.4 Do Council members respect the structure (i.e. going through the CAO) when accessing staff for information or when passing along (or making) requests? - 4.5 Does this municipality have a code of conduct that is current and followed by members of Council?
+2.3 Council and its senior management?
+2.4 Is there a corporate policy "mindset" on Council and within the ranks of senior management? (ex. capital and financial planning) 2.5 Does Council utilize thoughtful, planned mechanisms to evaluate organizational (Council and Administration) effectiveness?
+3.0 3.1 RELATIONSHIPS Has Council met as a group to discuss its relationships and how they might be corrected or strengthened?
+3.2 Does Council assess its relationship to the Chief Administrative Officer in a planned way and on a regular basis?
+3.3 Does the Mayor accurately represent Council?
+3.4 Does the Mayor accurately represent policy decisions made by Council?
+3.5 Do relationship issues get addressed by the Council before they erupt into much larger issues?
+4.0 4.1 ROLE CLARITY Was an orientation process conducted for all members of Council following the last Council election?
+4.2 Are all members of Council and senior management reasonably clear about the role distinctions between the roles of Council, the Mayor, and the Manager?
+4.4 Do Council members respect the structure (i.e. going through the CAO) when accessing staff for information or when passing along (or making) requests?
+4.5 Does this municipality have a code of conduct that is current and followed by members of Council?

-5.0 RESULTS

-5.1 Did the Council develop a list of expected results at the outset of the Council term or on a year to year basis? (i.e. strategic planning, priorities)
+5.0 5.1 RESULTS Did the Council develop a list of expected results at the outset of the Council term or on a year to year basis? (i.e. strategic planning, priorities)

 5.2 Has management developed a process of tracking Council objectives?

 5.3 Has the Council made observable progress on its key objectives?

 5.4 Has Council been able to successfully foster relationships with its key neighbours?

 5.5 Has this term of office been rewarding?

 TOTALS

+(27 responses x 5 points each)

+Res sults:

+135 - Perfection!

+135 -110 - Very Good

+110 -95 - Good

-(27 responses x 5 points each) Results: 135- Perfection!
-135-110 - Very Good 110-95 - Good Less than 95 - Time to review what should be done!
+Less than 95 - Time to review what should be done!

-Effective Date: September 25, 2006 Amended: April 26, 2010 Amended: June 27, 2011 Amended: June 24, 2013 Amended: November 23, 2015 Amended: October 10, 2017 Amended: October 22, 2018 Amended: September 28, 2020 Amended: October 23, 2023 Amended: October 28, 2024
+Amended: April 26, 2010 Amended: June 27, 2011 Amended: June 24, 2013 Amended: November 23, 2015 Amended: October 10, 2017 Amended: October 22, 2018 Amended: September 28, 2020 Amended: October 23, 2023